SuryaN1995/GoogleMLQRScanCameraX/readme.md

 In this project scanning barcode using Google Vision library The project has the latest library
-The firebase ML kit is getting deprecated, Using Google ML vision
+The firebase ML kit is getting deprecated, Using Google ML vision please check out the code for more details

 ## Deprecated Library